dakusan/DSQL/Readme.txt

 	GetInsertID()
 		Returns the insert ID for the last statement GetSQLConn()
-		Returns the SQL connection object (SQLConn member) GetSQLConnectionParms()
+		Returns the SQL connection object ([private] SQLConn member) GetSQLConnectionParms()
-		Returns an array containing the connection Parameters Array('Server'=>, 'Username'=>, 'Password'=>, 'Database'=>)
+		Returns an array containing the connection parameters Array('Server'=>, 'Username'=>, 'Password'=>, 'Database'=>)
 		Database is null if not initially specified
 	Self()
 		Returns the DSQL object
+		Useful for when calling statically
 Function Notes
 	All functions except GetSQLConn(), GetSQLConnectionParms(), and Self() can throw a (DSQLException) “Connection is not open” All functions are internally named starting with an underscore to facilitate the dual static/nonstatic calling functionality.
 For example: DSQL::_Query